Claiming Your Identity as a Confident Business Woman

 Affirmations & mindfulness

 Have you noticed the stories you consistently tell yourself about who you are?
 Perhaps you want to believe you are worthy of a promotion, but you have developed a habit of downsizing your dreams and settling more often than you recognize.
+If you allow limiting beliefs about who you are and what you are capable of to occupy your headspace, you will never reach your full potential.
+Instead, switch the mental script.

 Ditch the guilt

 It’s easy to allow ourselves to fall into a “should” spiral.
 We can obsess about what we should do or should have done, or what others should do to move the organization forward.
-Confident business women do not waste time on guilt, shame, regret, and judgment.
+Confident businesswomen do not waste time on guilt, shame, regret, and judgment.
 These behaviors elicit negative energy and distractions that impede progress.
 Be mindful of talk tracks, whether silent or spoken, that include the word “should”.

 Change your story